yaroslavsobolev/robowski-maps/README.md

 ### Reproducing other figures from the accompanying research article

-To reproduce the main-text Figure 5J, run the `robowski/visualize_results/visualize_results.py` script.
+To reproduce the main-text Figure 4j, run the `robowski/visualize_results/visualize_results.py` script.

+To reproduce the main-text figure 5b, run the `robowski/misc_scripts/figures_for_articles/all_hantzsch_spectra_figure5b.py` script.

 To reproduce the Figure S17 and recalculating the uncertainty map of the NanoDrop spectrophotometer, run the `robowski/uv-vis-absorption-spectroscopy/absorbance_errorbar_model.py` script.